 - BOptom(Hons) (University of New South Wales, Sydney, Australia)

-My research is focused on improving visual health in children and adults with visual conditions such as amblyopia, convergence insufficiency and low vision.
+My research is focused on improving visual health in children and adults with visual conditions such as amblyopia, convergence insufficiency, diabetes and low vision.

 Research in Detail